mwrnd/notes/Alveo_U25/debug_log.md

 Initial work was done by *astronomy8* and *victhor393* on the [ServeTheHome Forums](https://forums.servethehome.com/index.php?threads/identifying-some-curious-xilinx-solarflare-cards.35111/).
 The official [Alveo Programming Cable and Adapter User Guide](https://www.xilinx.com/content/dam/xilinx/support/documents/boards_and_kits/accelerator-cards/ug1377-alveo-programming-cable-user-guide.pdf) is useless.

-I am not willing to agree to the [Alveo U25 Member Page](https://www.xilinx.com/member/u25.html) terms which state you are not allowed to discuss the U25 so I am stuck figuring out how to make the board usable.
-I just want to be able to use the FPGA as I see fit.
+The [Alveo U25 Member Page](https://www.xilinx.com/member/u25.html) has terms which require you to not discuss the U25 so I am attempting to figure the board out.

 I began by taking pictures and annotating Config, Reset, and Status pins with pinouts from the [ug1075 Zynq Ultrascale+ Packaging and Pinouts](https://docs.xilinx.com/v/u/en-US/ug1075-zynq-ultrascale-pkg-pinout) guide.
 Luckily the board was designed with exposed vias for testing.